 Catalog of Care

-Each year, the Animal Rescue League of Berks County cares for more than 5,000 lost, injured, abandoned, unwanted or abused animals during their greatest time of need.
+Each year, the Animal Rescue League of Berks County cares for an average of 5,000 lost, injured, abandoned, unwanted or abused animals during their greatest time of need.
 These animals are given medical care, housing, food, water — and so much more by our dedicated staff who gives them love and shows them kindness as they work tirelessly to find them a second chance in a loving home.

 Upon arrival, nearly every animal who comes in through our doors needs vaccines to stay healthy while in our care.
 Most need to be spayed or neutered to ensure that our mission to reduce unwanted pets has a lasting impact.
 And rarely do animals come in one day and leave the next.
 Most need extended care with us as they build trust and regain their confidence after losing the only place they knew as home.
 Throughout the year, you can find our kennel space hovering at capacity — or beyond — as we call on foster families willing to care for those who are too young, too scared or too fragile to thrive at the shelter.